There’s no substitute for good adult supervision when it comes to young children and firework safety.

 Read our simple safety messages below.
+And download these child-friendly safety tips from Fireman Sam.

 If you work with children download our safety messages and activity ideas for early years.